Gippsland railway line: History

-The railway to Orbost opened in 1916 and operated until 1987, principally carrying timber and farming produce.
-In the early days of the railway's operation, dedicated passenger trains ran, but they had ceased by the 1930s.
-The track infrastructure was dismantled in 1994.
+The railway to the terminus Orbost operated until 1987, principally carrying timber and farming produce.
+In the early days of the railway's operation, passenger services were provided, but they had ceased by the 1930s.
+The track infrastructure beyond Bairnsdale was dismantled in 1994.
 The line traversed a mixture of farmland, hills and heavily forested country, and included numerous bridges, including the Stoney Creek trestle bridge, the largest of its kind in Victoria.

 In 1954, the line from Dandenong to Traralgon was electrified, mainly because of the expected briquette traffic from the brown coal mines in the Latrobe Valley.
 Over the next two years most of the line between Dandenong and Pakenham was duplicated and provided with power signalling, although the Narre Warren to Berwick section was not done until 1962.
 Over time, the rail transport of briquettes petered out as industry converted to natural gas and homes were converted to other forms of heating.

 Electrification was cut back to Warragul in 1987, with suburban-style trains providing the services from there to Melbourne.
 Electrification was further cut back to Bunyip in 1998, before ceasing entirely beyond Pakenham in 2001.
 The line east of Sale was closed in 1994, but was reopened to Bairnsdale in 2004.
 In 2005, the Regional Fast Rail project upgraded one of the two lines between Pakenham and Traralgon.
-This project also included removing the remaining electrification infrastructure from Pakenham East to Traralgon, with the exception of a heritage-listed length in Bunyip.
+This project also included removing the remaining electrification infrastructure from Pakenham East Depot to Traralgon, with the exception of a heritage-listed length in Bunyip.

 Branch lines

-A branch line was built north from Warragul in stages from the 1890s, reaching Noojee in 1919.
+The Noojee railway line was built north from Warragul in stages from the 1890s, reaching Noojee in 1919.
 It was closed in stages from 1954 to 1958.